kilpkonn/msc-thesis/main.typ

 ==== Generics
 Although we managed to make the algorithm work decently with low amount of generics some libraries make extensive use of generics which is problematic for our algorithm.

+Extensive usage of generics is very common among math related crates.
+As a result the average search time for category "mathematics" is abount 10 times longer than the average over all categories.
+(784ms vs 72ms).

 One example of such library is `nalgebra`#footnote(link("https://crates.io/crates/nalgebra")).
 It uses generic parameters in all most all of it's functions.
 A typical function from `nalgebra` can be seen in @eval-nalgebra.

-As we can see from the listing it makes use of many generic parameters which result in a slower performance of our tool.
+Use of many generic parameters which result in a slower performance of our tool.
 This is because the amount of types in wishlist can grow very large as there will be many generic types with different trait bounds.

 ==== Tail expressions